upenn/PennGrader/README.md

 1. Copy the `gradescope-config.yaml` to the PennGrader-Gradescope directory, renaming it to `config.yaml`.
 2. Update the `homework_num` in the `config.yaml` to the homework number.
-3. Set up the homework assignment as a Programming assignment in Gradescope.
-Set an autograder score.
-Zip and upload the PennGrader-Gradescope files (with config.yaml) as the autograder.
+3. Set up the homework assignment as a *Programming assignment* in Gradescope.
+Set an autograder max score.
+Zip and upload the PennGrader-Gradescope files (with the generated `gradescope-config.yaml` from above, renamed to `config.yaml`) as the autograder.

 The TAs may add additional manual grading, or simply release the scores, as appropriate.

 ## Behind the scenes...
-In the following section, I will go into detail about the system implementation.
+In the following section, we will go into detail about the system implementation.
 Below is the system design overview we will go into.

 ![Architecture Design](https://penngrader-wiki.s3.amazonaws.com/design.png)